Skip to content Skip to footer

 Quick and Easy Construction

-Weeks, if not months may elapse before a traditional garage has been completed ready for use.
+Weeks, if not months, may elapse before a traditional garage has been completed, ready for use.
 A shipping container garage, on the other hand, can be ready to use in a matter of days.
 Site prep will take time, as will outfitting the container for your needs.
 But you are literally starting your building project with the walls, roof, and floor already in place.
 It is also a lot less disruptive than a traditional building project.
-Less on-site construction work and crews to manage and work around.
+Less on-site construction work and fewer crews to manage and work around.

 Environmentally Friendly